BenKastner/etch-a-sketch/README.md

 Etch-a-Sketch from The Odin Project

-The purpose of this project is to practice manipulating the DOM with javascript.
+The purpose of this project is to practice manipulating the DOM with JavaScript.